schlotg/viage/docs/faq.md

 }
 ```

-Where myhtml.html can contain raw html.
+Where myhtml.html can contain raw HTML.

 However, it might be still be necessary to inject values into the HTML and some form of templating is required.
 To accomplish this one can always uses a library like handlebars but Viage also has a reasonable solution built in.
-By setting the optional source in the setHTML function, you can access variables in the component class using the this pointer.
+By setting the optional source in the setHTML function, you can access variables in the component class using the 'this' pointer.
 Consider the following example:

 test.html:
 ```HTML